teste11223/VoltageClampAPI/docker/README.md

 # Docker image

-If you already know how to use docker, fire up a container and read the info below to see what it does (and how to use it).

-If you're new to docker, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you're new to docker, the stuff in [CONTRIBUTING.md](./CONTRIBUTING.md) might help.

-## Quickstart: building an image, running and connecting to a container
+## Development: Building an image and testing locally:

 From the `docker` directory (the one that this file is in):
 ```